awoisoak/devops-sandbox/README.md

 - The database only accepts connections in the port 3306 from the EC2 instance

+This project assumes that Terraform was setup with the corresponding AWS account.

 To see the exact changes that Terraform will apply:
 ```console
 terraform plan -var-file="secrets.tfvars"